- The err_spdy_protocol_error can prevent you from accessing your favorite websites in Chrome.

 8. Clear browsing cache

-- Press the Menu button in the top right corner and choose More Tools > Clear browsing data.
+- Press the Menu button in the top right corner, choose More Tools and click on Clear browsing data.

 - When Clear browsing data tab opens in Obliterate the following items from select the beginning of time option.

 - Check Cookies and other site and plugin data, Cached images and files, and Hosted app data.
 You can also select Browsing history and Download history, but those two options aren’t mandatory.

-- Click Clear browsing data button and wait for Chrome to clear the cache.
+- Click the Clear browsing data button and wait for Chrome to clear the cache.

 - After doing that, restart the browser and check if the problem is resolved.

 This tool can be used to remove problematic extensions that are interfering with your web browser and fix Err_spdy_protocol_error and other errors.

 Err spdy protocol error message can prevent you from accessing your favorite websites, but as you can see, this error can be solved by following the steps described in this article.